 However, the risk of these hereditary diseases can be slightly higher.

 To improve the quality of life in your Aussiedoodle, we recommend early health screening to ensure he is ship-shape.

 Early health screening could also help you to prepare for or even prevent certain health issues your Aussiedoodle may face in the future.

 Now that we’ve established that the Aussiedoodle is a crossbreed and that a crossbreed can inherit any number of traits from his purebred parents, it should come as no surprise that grooming and general care could go either way.

-However, the Poodle is considered to be a great choice for allergy sufferers considering they shed significantly less than many other breeds and produce less allergy-inducing dander on their fur.
+The Poodle is considered to be a great choice for allergy sufferers.
+This is because they shed significantly less than many other breeds and produce less allergy-inducing dander on their fur.